kcthota/emoji4j/README.md

 Emojifies the passed string

 ```
 String text = "A :cat:, :dog: and a :mouse: became friends.
-For :dog:'s birthday party, they all had :hamburger:s, :fries:s, :cookie:s and :cake:.";
+For the :dog:'s birthday party, they all had :hamburger:s, :fries:s, :cookie:s and :cake:.";

 EmojiUtils.emojify(text); //returns A 🐱, 🐶 and a 🐭 became friends.
-For 🐶's birthday party, they all had 🍔s, 🍟s, 🍪s and 🍰.
+For the 🐶's birthday party, they all had 🍔s, 🍟s, 🍪s and 🍰.

 String text = "A &#128049;, &#x1f436; and a :mouse: became friends.
-For :dog:'s birthday party, they all had :hamburger:s, :fries:s, :cookie:s and :cake:."
+For the :dog:'s birthday party, they all had :hamburger:s, :fries:s, :cookie:s and :cake:."

 EmojiUtils.emojify(text); //returns A 🐱, 🐶 and a 🐭 became friends.
-For 🐶's birthday party, they all had 🍔s, 🍟s, 🍪s and 🍰.
+For the 🐶's birthday party, they all had 🍔s, 🍟s, 🍪s and 🍰.

 ```